 On the Application

-“Ten years ago, I was convicted of driving while under the influence of alcohol.
+Old conviction example: “Ten years ago, I was convicted of driving while under the influence of alcohol.
 I served time in prison for this offense.
 Since my release, I have turned my life around.
 I would welcome the opportunity to discuss this with you in more detail at an interview.
 Thank you.”

-“I would like the opportunity to explain this situation more fully to you at an interview.”
+Recent or serious conviction example: “I would like the opportunity to explain this situation more fully to you at an interview.”

 At the Interview

-Stress that you’ve turned your life around.
+- Stress that you’ve turned your life around.
 Since your conviction, you have probably made changes in your life to make sure you don’t ever go to prison again.
-Talk about these changes – for example, joining AA, attending support groups, seeking counseling, leaving an abusive husband, finding new law-abiding friends, reconnecting with a supportive family.
+Talk about these changes — for example, joining AA, attending support groups, seeking counseling, leaving an abusive relationship, finding new law-abiding friends, reconnecting with a supportive family.

-“Seven years ago, I was convicted of possessing a controlled substance.
+Example of felony explanation in an interview: “Seven years ago, I was convicted of possessing a controlled substance.
 I served my time and am now on parole.
 I took part in an addiction program and am now drug free.
 Since my conviction, I have earned my GED and have gotten my beauty license.
 I have reconnected with my family and am living with my parents.
 They are incredibly loving and supportive.
 My conviction was a mistake I made, but I have turned my life around.
 It won’t happen again.”